g4eml/RP2040_LCD_Synth/README.md

 In normal use, for example as a Local oscillator or Beacon, that is all that is needed!

+You can program the synthesis using either of the following two methods.

+### Programming directly from the LCD Screen config page.

-You can program the synthesis using either of two methods.
-Directly using the config page of the LCD Display or by using the USB serial port using a terminal program such as Putty or Terraterm.
+### Using the USB serial port and a terminal program such as Putty or Terraterm.
 Pressing any key should result in the menu being displayed.

 ![Screenshot (112)](https://github.com/user-attachments/assets/1e3f835e-65b7-4d6e-8606-7d9504bda405)